-key description SANDBO An identifier of a sandbox which contains the executed graph.
+key description SANDBO X_CODE An identifier of a sandbox which contains the executed graph.
 JOB_FILE A path to the file (graph, subgraph, jobflow).
 The path relative to the sandbox root path.
 SANDBO X_ROOT An absolute path to sandbox root.
 RUN_ID An ID of the graph execution.
 In a standalone mode or cluster mode, it is always unique.
 It may be lower than 0 value, if the run record isn't persistent.
+For more information, see Chapter 39, Launch Services (p.
+249).
 PARENT RUN_ID A run ID of the graph execution which is a parent to the current one.
 Useful when the execution is a subgraph, child-job of some jobflow or worker for distributed transformation in a cluster.
 When the execution doesn't have a parent, the PARENT_RUN_ID is the same as RUN_ID.
 ROOT_RI JN_ID A run ID of the graph execution which is a root execution to the current one (the one which doesn't have a parent).
 Useful when the execution is a subgraph, child-job of some jobflow or worker for distributed transformation in a cluster.
 When the execution doesn't have a parent, the ROOT_RUN_ID is the same as RUN_ID.
-CLOVER.
-USERNAME The username of the user who launched the graph or jobflow.
+CLOVER USERNAME The username of the user who launched the graph or jobflow.
 NODE_ID An ID of the node running the graph or jobflow.